rcompos/kubespray-and-pray/README.md

 References:
 `https://github.com/heketi/heketi/blob/master/docs/admin/install-kubernetes.md`

-1. GlusterFS Topology
+1. Configuration

-   Edit GlusterFS topology file.
+   Define GlusterFS topology.
 Edit file to define distributed filesystem members.

    For each node block, the `hostnames.manage` value should be set to the node _FQDN_ and the `storage` value should be set to the node _IP address_.
 The raw block device(s) (i.e. /dev/sdd) are specified under `devices`.
 See _files/topology-sample.json_ for an example of multiple block devices per node.